mattt/AnyJSON/README.md

 **Encode / Decode JSON By Any Means Possible**

 What was once the most egregious part of [AFNetworking](https://github.com/afnetworking/afnetworking) has been spun off into its own library.
 This is a library about getting things to work, because there are more important things that you have to do than futz around with an interchange format.

-AnyJSON implements the `NSJSONSerialization` API on platforms that do not support it (i.e. iOS < 5) using the first available of the following 3rd-party libraries:
+AnyJSON implements the `NSJSONSerialization` API on platforms that do not support it (i.e. iOS < 5 and Mac OS X < 10.7), using the first available of the following 3rd-party libraries:

 - [JSONKit](https://github.com/johnezang/JSONKit)
 - [yajl_json](http://gabriel.github.com/yajl-objc/)
 - [SBJSON](http://stig.github.com/json-framework/)
 - [NextiveJSON](https://github.com/nextive/NextiveJson)

-Why anyone can have such strong opinions about functionality that--in so many cases--accounts for such an insignificant percentage of overall runtime is a mystery.
+Why anyone can have such strong opinions about functionality--that, in so many cases, accounts for such an insignificant percentage of overall runtime--is a mystery.
 But sometimes it's better not to press the issue, and just be as accommodating as you can.
 AnyJSON keeps the peace.

 ## Compatibility